 - We can temporarily use the

-kubeconfigby exporting it to an environment variable.
+kubeconfigby exporting it to the environment variable KUBECONFIG

 To keep things straightforward and to avoid changing standards on our system, we choose the second method in the example.

-For this we need to open a Terminal.
+For this we need to open a terminal.
 In the screenshots we use iTerm2 on macOS, but the examples work the same way when using bash on Linux or Windows.

 First, we need to find the downloaded